Female education: Pre-colonial

-Women's education in West Africa manifested in both formal and informal structures, with one of the more notable structures that had influence on women's education being preparatory schools labeled "Bush Schools."
+Women's education in West Africa manifested in both formal and informal structures, with one of the more notable structures that had influence on women's education being preparatory schools labeled "Bush Schools".
 These bush schools were institutions that would oftentimes boast near 100% graduation rates and completed courses.
 They were organized by women and had a planned, structured curriculum, which included learning how to do skills such as learning how to "fish, cook, weave, spin cotton, dress hair, and make baskets, musical instruments, pots, and fishing nets."
 Much of the scholarship and research on these schools arises from the Bundu schools of Sierra Leone.
 In addition to these skills, girls would often be given reproductive education, such as birth control techniques or child rearing skills.
 In particular to the Bundu schools, women would be given an intense education in medicinal herbs and home medicinal skills.
 These schools did not just teach educational curriculum (such as history passed on through songs and dances), but enabled the transmission of cultural values and were centers of female power.
-Despite the colonial and post-colonial ideal that women ought to be educated just to serve decorative or child-bearing maternal roles, these institutions taught women to play central economic, corporate and familial roles in their communities.
+Despite the colonial and post-colonial ideal that women should be educated just to serve decorative or child-bearing maternal roles, these institutions taught women to play central economic, corporate and familial roles in their communities.

+Traditional education in West-Africa that predates colonial influence came about through the passing of skills, values, and knowledge from experienced elders to the youth.
+Some African societies would have initiation ceremonies, where the female children were taught history and mothercraft.
+They were "trained physiologically, socially and morally to enable them to become competent mothers and wives."
+For the Poro society of West Africa, this form of schooling could last up to five years, while in the Tonga of Zambia it could range from six weeks to four months.
+In these forms of initiations, the children would be sent out to a specific location where they would be observed by professional teachers.

+In the 19th century, Nana Asmaʼu (1793–1864) founded the Yan Taru movement for the education of Sokoto women.